drscotthawley/panotti/sorting-hat/README.md

 Sorting H.A.T. can enable composers and producers to re-label their audio sample libraries according to genre, instrument, or even personal preferences.

-It is essentially a user-friendly interface to Scott Hawley's [Panotti](http://github.com/drscotthawley/panotti) audio classifier.
+It is essentially a user-friendly interface to the [Panotti](http://github.com/drscotthawley/panotti) audio classifier code.

 ## Requirements:
 - panotti (requires keras, tensorflow,...)